William Marshal, 1st Earl of Pembroke: Death and legacy

 William, who had enjoyed robust health throughout his life, was "plagued by illness and pain" in early 1219.
 By March he realised that he was dying, so he summoned his eldest son William and his household knights and left the Tower of London for his estate at Caversham where he called a meeting of the barons, Henry, the Papal Legate Pandulf Verraccio, Justiciar Hubert de Burgh, and Peter des Roches (Bishop of Winchester and Henry's guardian).
 William rejected the bishop's claim to the regency and entrusted the regency to the care of the papal legate; he apparently did not trust the bishop or any of the other magnates that he had gathered to this meeting.
-Fulfilling the vow he had made while on crusade, he was invested into the order of the Knights Templar on his deathbed.
-He died peacefully on 14 May 1219 at Caversham, surrounded by his friends and family.
+Fulfilling the vow he had made while on crusade, he was invested into the order of the Knights Templar on his deathbed and commanded that for burial, his body and bier should be covered in two silk shrouds he had obtained in the Holy Land decades before.
+William Marshal died peacefully on 14 May 1219 at Caversham, surrounded by his friends and family.
 He was buried in the Temple Church in London, where his tomb can still be seen.

+Following William's death, his family commissioned a biography, The History of William the Marshal, which was completed by 1226.
+The biography's rediscovery by French historian Paul Meyer in 1881 allowed for a detailed reconstruction of William's life, who had previously been a "shadowy figure" in Anglo-Norman history.